 - Chronic kidney disease

-- Blood test: This can detect high levels of cholesterol or blood sugar.
+- Blood tests to detect high levels of cholesterol or blood sugar

-- Ankle-brachial index: We compare the blood pressure in your ankle with the blood pressure in your arm to detect vascular disease.
+- Ankle-brachial index to compare the blood pressure in your leg with the blood pressure in your arm, to help detect vascular disease

 - Following a heart-healthy diet